-Demat or dematerialisation account hold the shares and securities in electronic form.
+Demat or dematerialization accounts hold the shares and securities in electronic form.
 When an investor or trader buys or sells shares from the market, it is done through the demat account.
-It is compulsory to hold shares and securities in electronic form to trade or invest in the Indian stock exchange.
+It is compulsory to hold shares and securities in the electronic form to trade or invest in the Indian stock exchange.

-Demat account works just like your bank account that holds your money, the only difference here is you transact in shares in securities.
+Demat account works just like your bank account that holds your money; the only difference here is that you transact in securities.
 One interesting feature of this account is that you can make demat to demat account transfer of shares.
-While transferring shares from one demat account to another of same person, there is no tax implication because the ownership is not changing.
+While transferring shares from one demat account to another of the same person, there is no tax implication because the ownership is not changing.

 Reasons to Transfer from One Demat Account to Another Demat Account